Indigenous artists help skateboarding earn stamp of approval

 “Now it’s like being accepted on a global scale,” Greenwood said.
 “There’s so many skateboarders I know that are extremely proud of it.”

-The postal agency is debuting the “Art of the Skateboard” stamps at a Phoenix skate park.
+The postal agency ceremoniously unveiled the “Art of the Skateboard” stamps in a Phoenix skate park as a skateboarding competition was going on nearby.

 The stamps feature skateboard artists from around the country, including Greenwood and Crystal Worl, who is Tlingit Athabascan.
 William James Taylor Jr., an artist from Virginia, and Federico “MasPaz” Frum, a Colombian-born muralist in Washington, D.C., round out the quartet of featured artists.
+Everyone but Taylor was in attendance.

+“Over time skateboards themselves have become works of art highlighting artists’ creativity, boldness and energy,” William Zollars, of the USPS Board of Governors, told an audience of city officials and supporters.
+“As an American institution older than the country itself, the Postal Service is always looking for ways to highlight and honor stories and histories that are unique to the United States.”

 The stamps underscore the prevalence of skateboarding, especially in Indian Country where the demand for skate parks is growing.